dcharatan/pixelsplat/README.md

 ## Figure Generation Code

 We've included the scripts that generate tables and figures in the paper.
 Note that since these are one-offs, they might have to be modified to be run.

+## Notes on Bugs

+Since the original release of the pixelSplat codebase, the following bugs have been identified:

+- The LPIPS loss was using the wrong input range (0 to 1 instead of -1 to 1).
+Results should be slightly better with this fixed.
+Thank you to Katja Schwarz for finding this bug!
+- The view sampler at `src/dataset/view_sampler/view_sampler_bounded.py` was incorrectly using `min_gap` in place of `max_gap` during training.
+This bug has been fixed, and the training configurations have been updated to reflect the unintended behavior, so this shouldn't affect the results.
+Note that views sampled during evaluation are chosen differently, so those were not affected.
+Thank you to Chris Wewer for finding this bug!

 ## BibTeX